-a) Support federal transportation funding assistance, including for transit operations, provided that such assistance is: 1) sustainable at the federal, state, and local level; 2) not considered a replacement for any ongoing program, or a substitute for the current federally authorized program; 3) funded by the general fund apart from any ongoing appropriations; 4) used to preserve or create jobs and services, and not for wage increases to current personnel; and 5) available for capital purposes to the extent not needed for direct operating costs;

-- b) Support New Start funding for fixed-guideway projects selected for implementation through the Go Local process; - Support appropriations and additional funding, with increased flexibility, through safety and security grant programs in order to protect Orange County's surface transportation systems, including highways, transit facilities, rail lines, and related software systems; - d) In concert with regional transportation agencies, seek funding for the Southern California Regional Training Consortium to develop bus maintenance training information for the transit agencies throughout Southern California; - Support appropriations funding for rail safety programs, including funding for implementation and operation of positive train control requirements and other safety enhancements or risk reduction recommendations; - f) Support the authorization and appropriation that provides for federal funding that supports intercity and regional passenger rail corridors in California, including the Los Angeles San Diego San Luis Obispo Rail Corridor;

-II.
-Advocacy Efforts for Implementation of Existing and Planned Federal Highway and Transit or Rail Programs

-With the passage of the FAST Act, OCTA's efforts during the 115th Congress will continue to focus on regulatory implementation of this legislation and on possible additional legislation to complement the programs and provisions set out in the FAST Act.
+- a) Support appropriations and additional funding, with increased flexibility, of transit security grant programs for the Department of Homeland Security (DHS) to protect county surface transportation systems, including highways, transit facilities, rail lines, and related software systems; (moved to Subsection (c)) - a) Support federal transportation funding assistance, including for transit operations, provided that such assistance is: 1) is sustainable at the federal, state, and local level; 2) not be considered a replacement for any ongoing program, or a substitute for the current federally authorized transit program; 3) be funded by the general fund apart from any ongoing transit appropriations; 4) be used to preserve or create jobs and transit-services, and not for wage increases to current personnel; and 5) be available for capital purposes to the extent not needed for direct operating costs; (moved from Section III, subsection (d)) - b) Support New Start funding for fixed-guideway projects selected for implementation through the Go Local process; - c) Support appropriations and additional funding, with increased flexibility, ef transit through safety and security grant programs for the Department of Homeland Security (DHS) in order to protect Orange County's surface transportation systems, including highways, transit facilities, rail lines, and related software systems; (moved from subsection (a)) - e d) In concert with regional transportation agencies, seek funding for the Southern California Regional Training Consortium to develop bus maintenance training information for the transit agencies throughout Southern California; - d e) Support appropriations funding for rail safety programs, including funding for implementation and operation of positive train control requirements and other safety enhancements or risk reduction recommendations; - e f) Support the authorization and appropriation that provides for federal funding that supports intercity and regional passenger rail corridors in California, including the Los Angeles San Diego San Luis Obispo Rail Corridor; - II.
+Advocacy Efforts for Implementation of Existing and Planned Federal Highway and Transit or Rail Programs possible additional legislation to complement the programs and provisions set out in the FAST Act.
 During this time, OCTA will advocate for the following issues:

+With the passage of the FAST Act, OCTA's efforts during 2017 and 2018 the 115th Congress will continue to focus on regulatory implementation of this legislation and on